MattGough/exceedra.engineering/_guidelines/07-How-to-write-a-post.md

 { % endhighlight %}

-Please note that there are no spaces between the { and the % if
+Please note that there are no spaces between the { and the %

 {% highlight C# %}